Gatsby vs Next.js: Picking the Best React Framework for Your Next Project?

 Next.js is an open-source React framework that is used to build web-based applications.
 This framework is based on Node.js and Babel, and it integrates with React to develop single-page applications.

 Next allows you to lay the foundations for creating an application and focuses on rendering pages server-side.
+This allows for faster initial page loads and improved SEO.

 For those familiar with creating web apps with PHP, you know the process is usually to create some files, write PHP code, then deploy everything.
 There isn’t a huge need to worry about routing.